ArnaudBarre/angularjs-webpack-simple/README.md

 End-to-end tests run on Chromium with [Puppeteer](https://github.com/GoogleChrome/puppeteer).
 It can be headless or not (`npm run e2e:debug`).

-They run against built sources, served with [serve](https://github.com/zeit/serve).
+They run in parallels in different tabs against built sources, served with [serve](https://github.com/zeit/serve).

 ## Lint